jcldf/ultimate-hardware-hacking-gear-guide-/README.md

 # The Ultimate Hardware Hacking Gear Guide

+## Thank you for downloading the e-zine.
+I am collecting feedback, fixing the links, improving the translation, and giving due credit to the projects whose true owners I didn't know (I apologize for this).
+Gradually, I am improving the magazine, and I greatly appreciate your feedback!
+It is a bit challenging to release content in English since I live in Brazil and it is not my primary language, but with the help of researchers and the community, I am working to improve the magazine!

 Welcome to the ultimate resource for hardware hacking enthusiasts!
 Download our FREE e-zine packed with over 170 pages of essential content, insider tips, and the latest trends.

 ## 📖 Download Now